Free-Radical/Cortex1-ZeroVeil/README.md

 | 2.
 Send scrubbed content | To ZeroVeil | You |
 | 3.
 Anonymize & relay | ZeroVeil | Us |

-We handle **identity privacy** (breaking user↔prompt correlation).
+We handle **identity privacy** (reducing user<->prompt correlation).
 You handle **content privacy** (removing PII before it leaves your environment).

 ### Local Scrubbing Tooling

-We provide the [ZeroVeil SDK](https://github.com/Free-Radical/zeroveil-sdk) — a free, open-source toolkit that runs **locally in your environment**, not on our servers.
+We provide the [ZeroVeil SDK](https://github.com/Free-Radical/zeroveil-sdk) — a free, source-available toolkit that runs **locally in your environment**, not on our servers.
 We will never ask you to send raw PII to us.

 Anyone offering cloud-based PII scrubbing as a "privacy feature" is asking you to trust them with the very data you're trying to protect.
 That's not privacy — that's outsourcing risk.